angelenriquep/td-challenge/README.md

 <h1 align="center">
-  🎯 Shop with Hexagonal Architecture and DDD in Typescript 🎯
+  🎯 Shop using Hexagonal Architecture and DDD in Typescript 🎯
 </h1>

 # Build and Run